deepaklearner/sample_cypher/README.md

+1.1
+I am working in an IAM project.

-1.1 I have a mysql database and a neo4j database.
+I have a mysql database contains Employee and their accounts and a neo4j database.

 In my mysql table, i have columns: EmployeeID, samaccountname, targetSystem, attribute3